lone-cyprus/docker-bin/README.md

 ```

 ## Tips
-* Put the path to your `docker-bin` directory at the end of your `PATH` variable if you prefer a locally installed tool (also on the `PATH`) to be used instead
+* Put the path to your `docker-bin-custom` directory at the end of your PATH variable.
+By doing this then a locally installed tool (also on the PATH) would be used instead.
 * If you want to know which `VERSION`s are available, take a look at the script to see which Docker image is being used, see what `tag` available in Docker Hub, and use that at the command line.
 NOTE: some Docker tags may have more information than just the formal version of the tool you want.
 The tag may also include dependent tool/OS information and it's versions (i.e. `2.4.11-jdk8-alpine`)
 * If you know of a better image to use (i.e. "this one is more official", "this group typically releases images of the newer versions sooner", etc) then please tell us!